ZConverter/ZCM-PoC-User-Guide/aws_to_oci/Readme.md

-# Prerequisites for Migration from AWS to OCI
+# ZCM PoC User Guide from AWS to OCI

 ---

-## Userdata for ZCM Source and Target
+## Prerequisites

-The user data is script for automatically installing ZCM source and target agent on VMs.
+1. The user data is script for automatically installing ZCM source and target agent on VMs.
 You can download userdata files from [here](https://www.zconverter.com/zm/scripts/).
     - Userdata for AWS source VM: `aws-source-cent.sh` or `aws-source-ubuntu.sh`
     - Userdata for OCI target VM: `oci-target-cent.sh` or `oci-target-ubuntu.sh`

-## Prerequisites
+2. Prepare API Keys for OCI CLI login.
+Refer to [How to Generate an API Signing Key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm) for details.

-### AWS
+### Prerequisites for AWS

 1. **Authorizing for CLI**